vertector/vertector-semantic-cache/docs/INDEX.md

-# Semantic Cache - Documentation Index
+# Vertector Semantic Cache - Documentation Index

-Welcome to the semantic-cache documentation!
+Welcome to the vertector-semantic-cache documentation!
 This index will help you find the information you need.

 ## Quick Links